michcao/media_analyses/Lorde/README.md

 ![](img/IMG_56D95BEC7594-1.jpeg)

 To this day, one of my most-played songs of all time is the "Homemade Dynamite" remix with Post Malone, Khalid, and SZA.
-On one night out, I even made a rideshare driver put it on repeat for an hour.
-Among her other songs, I also really love "Supercut," "Green Light," "Buzzcut Season," and "Perfect Places."
+Once, I even made a rideshare driver play it on repeat for over an hour, singing along nonstop.
+Among her other songs, I'm also partial to "Supercut," "Green Light," "Buzzcut Season," and "Perfect Places."

 In thinking about why I like what I like and what it is about Lorde's music that connects with me, I realized that I didn't even know the answer to a basic question: is her music happy or sad?
 This [NPR article](https://www.npr.org/2018/08/31/638897130/lorde-is-the-21st-centurys-author-of-adolescent-evolution) describes her as minimalistic and dark pop, while this [Reddit thread](https://www.reddit.com/r/lorde/comments/gojch3/happy_songs/) decides her music is "happy sad, kind of like nostalgia."
 Was I drawn to her happy-sadness, nostalgia, or some other emotion I couldn't identify?